-We use ‘Projects on a Page’ Scheme (developed by the Design and Technology Association - DATA), which is planned to ensure coverage of the National Curriculum and appropriate skills progression, as outlined in the long term plan.
+Our BPJS Design and Technology curriculum ensures a broad and balanced approach that builds on expectations of the National Curriculum (2014).
+We also use ‘Projects on a Page’ Scheme (developed by the Design and Technology Association - DATA), which is planned to ensure coverage of the National Curriculum and appropriate skills progression, as outlined in the long term plan.
 Two units of Design and Technology are delivered by each class teacher, during the school year.
 The children will have the opportunity to work individually, in small groups and as a whole class, in their classrooms.

 Differentiation is key to delivering an effective and inclusive curriculum.
 All pupils' starting points are considered and activities and work is matched to ensure pupils reach their full potential, whilst supporting the child's learning.
 Adult support, a range of activities, equipment and resources can enable children of all abilities to access learning.

 - all children have entitlement to a broad and balanced, enriching curriculum